sparkyniner/Netryx-Astra-V2-Geolocation-Tool/README.md

 This is why accuracy holds up even at larger search radii where there are more look-alike locations.

 ## Getting Started

+## Community Hub

+This is the part we're most excited about.

+Indexing a city takes hours of compute time.
+It's wasteful for every user to independently index the same city.
+So we built a sharing system: one person indexes Moscow, uploads the result, and everyone else downloads it in minutes.

 ### Option A: Download an existing index and start searching